The Godfather Part II: Development

 Mario Puzo started writing a script for a sequel in December 1971, before The Godfather was even released; its initial title was The Death of Michael Corleone.
 Francis Ford Coppola's idea for the sequel would be to "juxtapose the ascension of the family under Vito Corleone with the decline of the family under his son Michael ...
 I had always wanted to write a screenplay that told the story of a father and a son at the same age.
-They were both in their thirties and I would integrate the two stories ...
+They were both in their thirties, and I would integrate the two stories ...
 In order not to merely make Godfather I over again, I gave Godfather II this double structure by extending the story in both the past and in the present".
 Coppola met with Martin Scorsese about directing the film, but Paramount Pictures refused.
-Coppola also, in his director's commentary on The Godfather Part II, mentioned that the scenes depicting the Senate committee interrogation of Michael Corleone and Frank Pentangeli are based on the Joseph Valachi federal hearings and that Pentangeli is a Valachi-like figure.
+Coppola also, in his director's commentary on The Godfather Part II, mentioned that the scenes depicting the Senate committee interrogation of Michael Corleone and Frank Pentangeli are based on the Valachi hearings and that Pentangeli is a Valachi-like figure.

-Production, however, nearly ended before it began when Al Pacino's lawyers told Coppola that he had grave misgivings with the script and was not coming.
+Production, however, nearly ended before it began when Al Pacino's lawyers told Coppola that he had grave misgivings with the quality of Puzo's script and was not coming.
 Coppola spent an entire night rewriting it before giving it to Pacino for his review.
-Pacino approved it and the production went forward.
+Pacino approved it, and the production went forward.

 The film's original budget was $6 million but costs increased to over $11 million, with Varietys review claiming it was over $15 million.